Forbes Interview with Blockstream Founder: How Did Satoshi Nakamoto's First Collaborator Build Bitcoin?

 Forbes: Do you think it's important to find out who Satoshi Nakamoto is now?

-Back: I think that question is becoming less important because Bitcoin has been around for many years now, and it is a decentralized product.
-I see Bitcoin more as a discovery because it is decentralized, without a CEO or founder, which is different from some other projects.
+Back: I think that question is becoming less important because Bitcoin has been around for many years; it is a decentralized product.
+I see Bitcoin more as a discovery because it is decentralized, with no CEO or founder, which is different from some other projects.
 Humans discovered physical gold as a good form of currency, and now we have discovered a better form of currency: digital gold.
-We have gone through a lot of dramatic changes, like the block size wars, and the market ultimately prevailed, so even if Satoshi were to return, it wouldn't matter much.
-If you think about it, this is quite a positive outcome; the market reflects users' desires for electronic cash.
+We have gone through many dramatic changes, like the block size wars, and the market ultimately prevailed, so even if Satoshi returned, it wouldn't matter much.
+If you think about it, that's a pretty positive outcome, as the market reflects users' desires for electronic cash.

 Forbes: Let's talk about Blockstream.
 The biggest current use of Bitcoin is as a store of value.
 How do you reconcile this with the goal of making Bitcoin a widely used payment system?